morphoorg/morpho/documentation/morpho.rst

 An Example File
 ========================================

+The format allows the user to execute Stan using standarized scripts.
 Let us now take apart an example file to illustrate how morpho functions.
 You can find the example file in::
   morpho/examples/morpho_test/scripts/morpho_linear_fit.yaml